Before You Begin

 Recommendations (sometimes called Letters of Evaluation, Letters of Reference, or Letters of Recommendation) are submitted by the recommenders themselves; they cannot be completed or submitted by the applicant or another party on behalf of the recommender.
 We are not responsible for verifying recommenders' identities.
 If a discrepancy is found, we reserve the right to contact the appropriate individuals to investigate and to share the discrepancy with all programs.

 Before getting started, consider the following:

-- Recommendations must be submitted electronically by recommenders using our Evaluator Portal.
+- Recommendations must be submitted electronically by recommenders using our Recommender Portal, Letters by Liaison.

 - Research each program's requirements.
 You should determine whether your programs have specific requirements regarding reference roles or relationships before listing recommenders on your application.
 Many programs have strict guidelines and completed recommendations cannot be removed or replaced.

 - Prepare your recommenders.
 Once you choose your recommenders, be sure to inform them about the process and that they will be completing the recommendation electronically.
 We recommend getting their preferred email address and asking that they monitor that inbox for your recommendation request (which will come from email@example.com), including any junk or spam folders.

 You are required to request at least 1 and may request a maximum of 5 recommendations.
 If you want to submit more, send those additional recommendations directly to your programs.

 If you want to submit a committee letter as part of your application, you can do so by entering the committee chair (or their alternate) as the recommender.
 The committee chair must then complete the ratings section and upload one letter (that includes the assessments of various committee members) via the Evaluator Portal.
 Note that a committee letter only counts as one recommendation.